-Similarly but possibly less clearly, the gesture in (15), involving a small vodka-style glass, seems to trigger a presupposition about the size of the agent's glass.
-In particular, it seems to yield patterns of universal projection of none, as in (15)b.
+Similarly but possibly less clearly, the gesture in (16), involving a small vodka-style glass, seems to trigger a presupposition about the size of the agent's glass.
+In particular, it seems to yield patterns of universal projection of none, as in (16)b.
+Inferences seem different, or at least weaker, with do a shot.

-(15) Context: Will people eat or drink next?
+(16) Context: What will people do next - eat, drink, or do something else?